NotifyKamlesh/Final_Project/README.md

-This assesment given by OPenInApp private limited company. unfortunately I couldn't selected bcz of position are filled before before my assesment submission.
+This assesment given by OpenInApp private limited company. unfortunately I couldn't selected bcz of position are filled before before my assesment submission.
 In this project I used HTML, Tailwind , Javascript and React.
 For log in I have use Firebase for direct get access through email.